Two-Tone Kitchen Cabinets: Trend or Timeless Design Choice?

 • Tile installed over a mortar bed

 Here’s the key: Tile and grout are not waterproof.
 Therefore, in a conventional system, water penetrates through the tile and grout and saturates the mortar bed beneath.
 From there, the moisture eventually reaches the liner and travels to the drain’s weep holes, where it escapes.
+Because this process happens gradually over time, the entire system depends heavily on precise installation in order to function correctly.

 Pros of a 3-Piece Drain System